 The extensive use of straw in the corridors and guest rooms gives the place a cozy barn-stay feeling.
 The visible freewheeling water pipes, electrical wiring, and enamel-wash basins enhance the industrial charm.
 There are two room types; one was designed around wooden pallets, including the bed itself, and the other used a hefty amount of bale of straws.
 The rooms might appear simple, but they are fitted with high-quality mattresses, sheets, and even bathrobes.
 Unlike the paper-thin walls in some hotels, the compressed straw walls here help soaking up noises.
 In addition, their brewer, Angela, uses Wiener Gäste Zimmer's high-quality oils to make homemade soaps, which are also included in your room.

 The guesthouse manufactures not only traditional Viennese vinegar but also has a beer brewery and an oil press.
 Guests are allowed to make use of the great quality oil and vinegar for cooking.
 That's not all.
-Wiener Gäste Zimmer roasts its own coffee, makes its own apple juice and honey, and bakes its own bread too.
-There is a rooftop terrace where you can enjoy all the delicious goods they make.
+Wiener Gäste Zimmer roasts its coffee, makes its apple juice and honey, and bakes its bread too.
+There is a rooftop terrace where you can enjoy all the delicious goods they produce.
 On the second floor of the house, you'll find a swimming pool and a sauna.
 Just like in a boutique hotel, except here, you are also spoiled by all the bio, homemade foods, and drinks.